juliovicenzi/ShapeletSelection-OpenCL/README.md

 * Implement multi class f statistic
 * Smarter accleration kernel
-* Fix datasets to be compatible with current format
 * Reduce memory allocation by making use of C arrays rather than std::vector